spandanb/learndb-py/tasks.md

 - how to best structure E2E tests?
   - how should they be named?

+## Testing
+- btree: test all permutations of small test cases
+- add stress tests (stress-tests.txt)
+- use pytest fixtures
+  - seems it would be cleaner to define fixtures, i.e. pre-inited dbs with different schemas
+  - right now, I have a lot of boiler plate
+- improve coverage and robustness of test suite
+  - robustness: try randomized inputs
+  - coverage: auto generate new inputs

 ## User API
  - metaops to list tables, show table schema